matthewbonodelasalas/DEPEProject/README.md

 # DEPEProject

 Repository name: DEPEProject
-Project title: Dice Game
+Project title: Letter Memory Tile Game
 Description:
-The game is a python project program that simulates rolling of the dice.
-The program enables the player to play against the computer.
+The game is a python project program that tests the ability of a persons memory.
+The program will output a blank board and once the player clicks it, it will show a letter and the player should guess which tile has the same letter.
+Once the player guesses all of the leeters, the program declares the player a winner and outputs the time spent on guessing the tile.
-Each one is given a turn to roll the dice.
-After the player inputs his/her turn, the computer will then generate its random turn.The one who gets the higher number in the dice is declared the winner.